 Employers often complain about workers who are disengaged and unmotivated.
-Statistics show that mover than 50% of employees suffer from low morale and underperform on the job.
+Statistics show that more than 50% of employees suffer from low morale and underperform on the job.
+So it is important to motivate your employees.
 However, many of the employees who are engaged put in long hours and receive low pay.
 What is the difference?
 Often it is the work they do and its impact on society.

 Positive Impact Positive Environment